jiayue92-2/IOTdocs_en/source/quick_start.rst

 (1) **Config Serial Port**

-    First, run the command: ls /dev/ to check the serial port of ASR6601 development board.
+    First, run the command ``ls /dev/`` to check the serial port of ASR6601 development board.

     Usually, there is a ttyS\* device under MSYS2.
 This device corresponds to one COM port number under Windows.
 For example, COM6 corresponds to */dev/ttyS5* in MSYS2, and the serial device is usually */dev/ttyUSB** under Ubuntu.